 Second, have you decided on the wedding style?
 Are you planning a tiny and intimate event or a large one where everybody will be invited?
 How small is small and how big is big?

 Third, and now be realistic, how many people do you have to invite?
 Will your parents also invite people, and if so, how many?

 Finally, what’s you budget limit and have you decided how you want to spend it?
-Think if you’d rather have a wedding just like you dreamt about or if you are willing to sacrifice some things to feed a few more guests and add to the fun?
+Would you’d rather have the wedding of your dreams?
+Or are you willing to sacrifice some things to feed a few more guests and add to the fun?